OrenYuval/DataCleaningProject/README.md

--- After classfying many products according to their main name I'm doing now a drill-down for each specific orpduct -- -- To do so I'm classifiyng all product names according to their starting letter to make it easier and more accurate --
+-- After classfying many products according to their main name I'm doing now a drill-down for each specific orpduct -- -- To do so I'm classifiyng all product names according to their starting letter to make it easier and more accurate -- -- This validation query is done in order to ensure for each product the department names are accurate --

 -------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------